 First and foremost, we’re placing a tremendous amount of importance on a verse that’s very ambiguous.

 Second, David’s failure to elaborate about this second person suggests he didn’t believe he was revealing anything that warranted further explanation.

-Third, war is an ongoing theme in Psalms, along with David’s defeat of his enemies who are placed under his feet, so there’s little reason to believe that Psalm 110 departs from this theme to introduce a spiritual metaphor about a second god who also needs defending.
+Third, war is pervasive theme throughout Psalms, along with David’s defeat of his enemies who are placed under his feet, so there’s little reason to believe that Psalm 110 departs from this theme to introduce a new spiritual metaphor… about a second god… who also needs his enemies defeated.

 I wish I could travel back in time and ask King David: “When you said ‘The Lord says to my lord,’ were you implying that the second lord was a second person in a triune Godhead?
 And that this second person, while separate from God, was also mysteriously one with him, as to still allow for one God?
 And that one day this second person would be born as your great-great-grandson, who separates himself from God, but still remains one with him?”
 I imagine David would give me a puzzled look and ask, “What the Sheol are you talking about?”